Hublot Watches: What Makes them Unique

 What is Hublot?
 In essence, Hublot is a watchmaker that has perfected the art of fusion.
 Fusion of materials: carbon fiber, fine ceramics, and hard-wearing, waterproof rubber.
-Fusion of traditional and modern design.
-Fusion of the Hublot brand with sports icons and institutions.
+Joining traditional and modern design.
+Integrating the Hublot brand with sports icons and institutions.

 But above all, the creative spark of Hublot was triggered through the cohesive fusion of two men, both possessed of superb watchmaking pedigrees: founder Carlo Crocco and Jean-Claude Biver, the man who made Hublot a modern household name.

 Let’s be clear—assembling watches using different materials and techniques is not in itself unique.
-But what makes Hublot watches revolutionary is that the process is done so seamlessly.
+However, Hublot’s seamless process makes their watches revolutionary.

 Crocco launched the Hublot (named after the French word for ‘porthole’) at Baselworld in 1980, following three years of painstaking research and more than $1 million in development costs.
 It was the first luxury watch ever to feature a natural rubber strap and it met with instant commercial acclaim.
-The distinctive porthole-shaped case gave it a nautical flair, and it was soon a favorite among the jetset crowd and royalty—the Kings of Sweden, Greece, and Spain were all said to have worn Hublot watches, as was the Prince of Monaco.
+The distinctive porthole-shaped case gave it a nautical flair.
+It was also a favorite among the jetset crowd and royalty.
+The Prince of Monaco, and Kings of Sweden, Greece, and Spain were all said to have worn Hublot watches.

 Then came the arrival of Jean-Claude Biver, a man with talent to spare in search of a new challenge.
 He found it in Hublot.

-Biver was installed as CEO in 2004, and quickly moved to revitalise the company’s reputation for innovation.
+Biver took over as CEO in 2004, and quickly revitalized the company’s reputation for innovation.
 Biver launched his flagship ‘Big Bang’ collection just a year later, which proved a hit both commercially and critically, winning numerous awards.
 The watch’s unique mix of materials: steel, ceramic, and rubber, had the effect that Biver wanted.
 The Hublot Big Bang also heavily influenced the trend for large watches, a trend which is still seen in today’s preference for bigger dials and case sizes.

-In 2008, Hublot was acquired by luxury goods firm LVMH, after which several other models were launched that became instant classics, including the Hublot King Power and the Hublot Classic Fusion.
+In 2008, the luxury goods firm LVMH acquired Hublot.
+After this several other models launched and became instant classics, including the Hublot King Power and the Hublot Classic Fusion.

 Though still a young company in the field of luxury watchmaking, Hublot has consistently demonstrated a maturity in design.
 Precision craftsmanship, a natural flair for novel combinations of materials, and far-sighted leadership ensure that the history of Hublot watches has a long way yet to run.